 Moorea is a one of the many beautiful atolls in the French Polynesia, it is special because it is shaped like a heart.
 After a few days in Bora Bora, we flew back to Tahiti and took a ferry to Moorea.
 Because of its stunning scenery and accessibility to Pape’ete, Mo’orea is visited by many western tourists who travel to French Polynesia and is popular as a honeymoon destination.
 We went there primarily for the turquoise waters but quickly fell in love with the explosion of velvet green mountains jutting out of the ocean even before the ferry docked.

-The heart shaped island with its breath taking scenery and warm Polynesian hospitality instantly captured our hearts.
+The heart shaped island with its breath-taking scenery and warm Polynesian hospitality instantly captured our hearts.
 The fern covered cliffs, green meadows, majestic mountains was everything and more you envision when you hear the words South Pacific Islands.
 We hired a car and did a road trip around the island which was easy to cover in half a day even with frequent stops to photograph the verdant landscape and beautiful bays – it was a single road and you can cover the entire island in about 38 miles or so.

-Photo diary of our ATV Tour in Moorea
+Photo Blog of our Moorea ATV Tour

 Moorea has eight mountain peaks that jut out from its very lush interior and clear, turquoise lagoon, how many can you see here?